 Activities to increase the use of alternative fuel vehicles are carried out with a variety of partners:

-- Clean Cities-National Parks Initiative works to reduce petroleum use and greenhouse gas emissions in transportation at the National Parks
+- The Clean Cities-National Parks Initiative works to reduce petroleum use and greenhouse gas emissions in transportation at the National Parks

 The research activities in alternative fuels fall under the Fuel and Lubricant Technologies subprogram and are described in the Fuel & Lubricant Technologies Annual Report.